 A trip to the museum, zoo or cinema spring to mind when you realise half-term is fast approaching and you need to rustle up some entertainment for your children.

-But for a half-term they won’t forget — or stop talking about — we’ve found 3 riding holidays tailored for kids, that will also let you wave goodbye to work and take a break.
+But for a half-term they won’t forget — or stop talking about — we’ve found three horse riding holidays tailored for kids, that will also let you wave goodbye to work and take a break.

 “The most important element for the child is a fun guide or instructor — one who can get down to their level and balance keeping everything super safe, but fun and exciting,” says Zara Stassin, a mother of 3 and managing director of equestrian travel company Zara’s Planet.